 How SSO to on-premises resources works on Azure AD joined devices

-It is probably not a surprise that an Azure Active Directory (Azure AD) joined device gives you a single sign-on (SSO) experience to your tenant's cloud apps.
-If your environment has an on-premises Active Directory (AD), you can also get SSO experience on Azure AD joined devices to resources and applications that rely on on-premises AD.
+It's probably not a surprise that an Azure Active Directory (Azure AD) joined device gives you a single sign-on (SSO) experience to your tenant's cloud apps.
+If your environment has on-premises Active Directory Domain Services (AD DS), you can also get SSO experience on Azure AD joined devices to resources and applications that rely on on-premises AD.

 This article explains how this works.

-On-premises SSO requires line-of-sight communication with your on-premises AD DS domain controllers.
-If Azure AD joined devices are not connected to your organization's network, a VPN or other network infrastructure is required.
+- On-premises SSO requires line-of-sight communication with your on-premises AD DS domain controllers.
+If Azure AD joined devices aren't connected to your organization's network, a VPN or other network infrastructure is required.

 How it works